benwismans/Ansible-Basic-Workshop-ENG/labs/02_NL_playbook_user.md

 In this lab we create a playbook for installing the public key for SSH.
 After the installation of the public key, you can logon with your private key (without password) on the client system.

 **Tip:** In a production environment logging in with a private key without passphrase would mean a security risk.
 It's not advisable to use this setup in a production environment.
 But to make this lab less complex, we decided to do it anyway.
-In a production ansible environment, you can encrypt your passwords and passphrases with ansible vault or ansible tower (which is also one big vault).
+In a production ansible environment, you can encrypt your passwords and passphrases with ansible vault (shown in a later lab) or ansible tower (which is also one big vault).

 ## Task 2.1: Playbook creation
 In the playbook we will use the module ``authorized_key`` to install the SSH public key on the Client.
 The .ssh directory contains the private and public key created in Lab 0.